Kinto/kinto/docs/api/synchronization.rst

 ---------------------------

-Add a ``If-None-Match: *`` request header to the ``PUT`` to make sure no record exists on the server with this id.
+Add a ``If-None-Match: *`` request header to the ``PUT`` to make sure no record exists on the server with this ID.

 This can be useful to avoid overwrites when creating records with ``PUT`` instead of ``POST``.